BrawnyNerd/aws-atlantis-setup/fiestacon_demo/README.md

 Configuration in this directory creates the necessary infrastructure and resources for running Atlantis on Fargate plus GitHub repository webhooks configured to Atlantis URL.

-An existing Route53 hosted zone and domain is (Optional) to deploy this example.
+An existing Route53 hosted zone and domain needs to be created

 ## Usage
 1. Create a new github User that has access to the Terraform Pipeline Repo.
 Automated Github comments will be posted as this user
-2. Generate a PAT for this new user
+2. Generate a PAT for this new user - ensure it has all the correct permissions
-3. Create a S3 Bucket for the Terraform Statefile backend of this deployment
+3. Create a Route53 Hosted zone with a domain you won

 To run this code you need to copy `terraform.tfvars.sample` into `terraform.tfvars` and update the values locally or specify them using environment variables (`TF_VAR_github_app_id=xxx`, `TF_VAR_github_owner=xxx`, etc.).
 Once ready, within the fiesta_demo directory execute: